 8. Yadong Song (20-7)

 Yadong Song has been one of the better fighters in the division over the last five years.
 He has scored some strong wins, including over former WSOF champion Marlon Moraes.
-However, after a two-fight win streak, he came up short in a big fight against former division king Petr Yan.
-The loss was a major setback for his title hopes in the near future.
+However, after a two-fight win streak, he came up short in a big fight against former division king Petr Yan in 2024.

 Also Read: Jon Jones next fight – When will the MMA GOAT be back in action?